Muzaka family: Late Middle Ages

 Andrea II waged war against the Serbians, and at around 1340, he defeated the Serbian army at the Pelister mountain.
 After the death of Stefan Dušan in 1355 and collapse of the Serbian Empire, the Muzaka family of Berat regained control over parts of the south-eastern modern-day Albania and also over northern Greece with Kastoria that Andrew II Musachi captured from Prince Marko after the Battle of Marica in 1371.

 After the death of Andrew II Muzaka in 1372 his descendants inherited control over his former domains.
 Theodor II Muzaka inherited control over Muzaqeya and Berat while Kastoria was inherited by his son Gjin (1337—1389).
 According to chronicle of Gjon Muzaka (repeated in some historical works) Comita Muzaka, one of the daughters of Andrea II Muzaka, married Balša II.
 Other authors confirm that Balša II married in 1372 and gained control over the territory south of Durazzo, including Valona and Kanine, as dowry.
-The same chronicle mentions Theodor II Muzaka as one of participants of the Battle of Kosovo in 1389, together with Prince Marko.
-The Muzaka family was in conflict with Prince Marko before his death in 1396 which is probably why Theodor Corona Musachi is commemorated in south Slavic and Serbian epic poetry as Korun Aramija, Marko's enemy.
+The same chronicle mentions Theodor II Muzaka as one of the participants of the Battle of Kosovo in 1389, together with Prince Marko.
+The Muzaka family was in conflict with Marko before his death in 1396 which is probably why Theodor Corona Musachi is commemorated in south Slavic and Serbian epic poetry as Korun Aramija, Marko's enemy.

 Saint Athanasius of Mouzaki church inscription mentioning the Muzaka brothers as church founders.

 A Greek Orthodox church (Church of St Athanasius of Mouzaki) located in Kastoria, Greece was built in 1383–84 by Teodor II Muzaka and his brother Stoya Muzaka and dedicated to St. Athanasius.
 Teodor II Muzaka died in 1389 against the Ottomans in the battle of Kosovo.